hammar/hammar.github.io/01-research.md

 ## Projects
 * *Building Knowledge -- Modular Knowledge Graphs Enabling Adaptive Real Estate* (2019-2020).
 A 4.8 MSEK (455 000 €) postdoctoral project funded by the [Knowledge Foundation](http://www.kks.se/) under the KK Prospect grant programme.
 The goal of the project is to explore the intersection of semantic knowledge graphs and machine learning technologies, and to develop and evaluate approaches to modular ontology engineering based on design patterns.
 Co-production partners from industry: [Vasakronan](https://vasakronan.se/), [Akademiska Hus](https://www.akademiskahus.se/), [Willhem](https://willhem.se/), and [Klipsk](https://klipsk.io/).
+* [RealEstateCore](https://realestatecore.io).
+The RealEstateCore Consortium supports the development of the RealEstateCore ontology and associated specifications, API:s, components, etc. The School of Engineering at Jönköping University is a founding member of the consortium; I represent the university in the consortium's governing board, and on the technical committee.

 ## Awards
 * *Future Organisation of the Year* award by [Energieffektiviseringsföretagen](https://www.eef.se/) for the [RealEstateCore](https://www.realestatecore.io/) initiative